Zamiell/zamcommon-node/README.md

 # zamcommon-node

-`zamcommon-node` is a library with helper functions for TypeScript projects written in Node.js.
+`zamcommon-node` is a library with helper functions for Node.js projects written in [TypeScript](https://www.typescriptlang.org/).

-This library is written in [TypeScript](https://www.typescriptlang.org/).

 ## Documentation